 The -r option tells the compiler to generate code for all files (including ones that are referenced in SwiftApi.thrift with the include directive.
 The gen csharp option tells the compiler to generate C# code.
 This command will leave you with a gen-csharp directory with all the code you need to connect to a server running the SwiftApi plugin.

 If you're using C#, you can just drag all the source files right into your client app to use them, or alternatively you could create a new project with the generated files to keep your code and the generated code seperate.

 Visit the Examples page for examples of how to use the code.

 //open a connection to a server running SwiftApi TSocket socket = new TSocket("your.bukkitserver.org", 21111); socket.Open(); //create a new SwiftApi client object TBinaryProtocol protocol = new TBinaryProtocol(new TFramedTransport(socket)); SwiftApi.Client client = new SwiftApi.Client(protocol); //get the server version and output it Console.WriteLine("Server Version: " + client.getServerVersion(authString)); //close the connection socket.Close();

-Because the code is based on Apache thrift, you have access to all the complex types in the CraftBukkit API, such as the Player object.
+Because the code is based on Apache thrift, you have access to many of the complex types in the CraftBukkit API, such as the Player object.

 This example is in C#, but the thrift compiler is able to create libraries for almost ANY programming language.